GrammaticalFramework/gf-ud/README.md

 (["NOUN","nsubj"],4)
 (["VERB","root"],4)
 ```
+The available features in this command and the next ones are
+- the standard UD features `FORM LEMMA POS DEPREL FEATS` of each word
+- `DEPTH` and `LENGTH` of entire trees
-The available features in this command and the next ones are the standard UD features `FORM LEMMA POS DEPREL FEATS`, as well as the combination feature `SUBTREETYPE`, which consists of the `POS+DEPREL` combinations of heads and their dependents.
+- the combination feature `SUBTREETYPE`, which consists of the `POS+DEPREL` combinations of heads and their dependents

-The types are shown in a notation similar to GF abstract syntax types, where the argument with the `head` label is duplicated as the value, with the label found in the treebank data:
+The subtree types are shown in a notation similar to GF abstract syntax types, where the argument with the `head` label is duplicated as the value, with the label found in the treebank data:
 ```
 $ cat en_ewt-ud-train.conllu | gfud statistics SUBTREETYPE
 (["DET(det) -> NOUN(head) -> NOUN(obj)"],1248)